witnet/web3-jsonrpc-gateway/README.md

 # ethersjs-jsonrpc-middleware-server

-A Web3 JSON-RPC provider that handles accounts on its own using EthersJS but delegates chain queries to a 3rd party "destination provider", e.g. Infura.
+A Web3 JSON-RPC provider that handles accounts on its own using Ethers.js but delegates chain queries to a 3rd party "destination provider", e.g. Infura, Alchemy, Cloudflare, etc.

 ## Compilation